-The District invests funds in the Colorado Local Government Liquid Asset Trust (Colotrust).
-Colotrust is an investment vehicle established for local government entities in Colorado to pool surplus funds.
+As of December 31, 2022, the District had invested \$5,270,328 in Colorado Local Government Liquid Asset Trust (ColoTrust) (the Trust), an investment vehicle established for local government entities in Colorado to pool surplus funds.
 The State Securities Commissioner administers and enforces all State statutes governing the Trust.
 The Trust operates similarly to a money market fund and each share is equal in value to \$1.00.
-The Trust offers shares in two portfolios, COLOTRUST PRIME and COLOTRUST PLUS+.
+The Trust offers shares in two portfolios, ColoTrust Prime and ColoTrust Plus+.
 Both portfolios may invest in U.S. Treasury securities and repurchase agreements collateralized by U.S. Treasury securities.
-COLOTRUST PLUS+ may also invest in certain obligations of U.S. government agencies, highest rated commercial paper and repurchase agreements collateralized by certain obligations of U.S. government agencies.
+ColoTrust Plus+ may also invest in certain obligations of U.S. government agencies, highest rated commercial paper and any security allowed under C.R.S.
+24-75-601.
 A designated custodial bank serves as custodian for the Trust's portfolios pursuant to a custodian agreement.
 The custodian acts as safekeeping agent for the Trust's investment portfolios and provides services as the depository in connection with direct investments and withdrawals.
+The custodian's internal records segregate investments owned by the Trust.
+ColoTrust is rated AAAm by Standard & Poor's and is measured at net asset value.
+There are no unfunded commitments, the redemption frequency is daily and there is no redemption notice period.